guohengkai/region-ensemble-network/README.md

 The script depends on [pyCaffe](https://github.com/BVLC/caffe).
 Please install the Caffe first.

 ## Models
-The caffe models can be downloaded at [BaiduYun](http://pan.baidu.com/s/1geFecSF).
+The caffe models can be downloaded at [BaiduYun](http://pan.baidu.com/s/1geFecSF) or [here](http://image.ee.tsinghua.edu.cn/models/icip2017-ren/models.zip).
 Please put them in the `models` directory.

 ## Citation
 Please cite the paper in your publications if it helps your research: